WNLO-DSAL/QBLKe/README.md

 * Via Baidu Netdisk: [Link](https://pan.baidu.com/s/1GTU4uQR_zP-C1XgtCgSN3g) code:2283

+* Go to the release page of this repo [link](https://github.com/WNLO-DSAL/QBLKe/releases/tag/femu_image).
+Download all the files starts with "x", and place them in a directory named "QBLKe_image_dir".
+A sha1 file `QBLKe_image.tar.gz.sha1` is also available to check the integrity (See below).

 * More ways will be available in the future.

 **How to use the pre-built FEMU image**